Boot to WinPE and install XP from an XP ISO using winnt32.exe

 Note: An alternative method is to boot to WinPE and run WinNTSetup.

-A removable-type of USB E2B drive is required (or a WinHelper USB Flash drive if using E2B on a USB HDD).
-Later versions of E2B can use WIMBOOT instead of needing a WinHelper flash drive with E2B Fixed-disk USB drives.
+A removable-type of USB E2B drive is required on low RAM <1GB systems (or a WinHelper USB Flash drive if using E2B on a USB HDD) - later versions of E2B will work with both Removable and Fixed E2B drives as E2B can use WIMBOOT instead of needing a WinHelper flash drive with E2B Fixed-disk USB drives but usually >1GB of RAM is required.

 Click here for a video demonstrationof this procedure.